gabrielecerami/gitnetics/doc/user-documentation.md

     * **tests_base/\<target_project_name\>/\<recomb_id\>/code**: contains the
       recombination code to use in the tests.
     * **tests_base/\<target_project_name\>/\<recomb_id\>/vars.yaml**: contains
-      variables pertaining a certain recombination to test in this form:
+      variables pertaining a certain recombination to test in this form

     recombination_dir: puppet-keystone/245318/code